 In the following video, Peter describes how the painting came to be in the private collection of the family of a teacher, Sarah Kellogg, who lived on the Sea Islands in South Carolina and taught liberated slaves during the Civil War.

 Peter relied on the records of the National Archives to tell the story of Near Andersonville.
 At the end of the interview above, he describes the Union Troops’ failed attempt to liberate the prisoners of Andersonville.
 The captured soldiers are pictured in the painting.
 In the slideshow below, you will find the July 26, 1864 letter from General Stoneman to General Sherman requesting permission to try to release the prisoners.
 He says, “Now is the time to do it before the Rebel Army falls back and covers that country – and I have every inducement to try it.”

 A portion of the July 26, 1864 letter from General Stoneman to General Sherman

-Also from the National Archives, is the pension application from Winslow Homer’s… [ Read all ]
+Also from the National Archives, is the pension application from Winslow Homer’s brother, Arthur Homer, indicating that he had served on … [ Read all ]

 We have provided links to other websites because they have information that may interest you.
 Links are not an endorsement by the National Archives of the opinions, products, or services presented on these sites, or any sites linked to it.
 The National Archives is not responsible for the legality or accuracy of information on these sites, or for any costs incurred while using these sites.